Request a Demo

 Simple example of churn analysis in practice

-Imagine a SaaS company notices an increase in churn among customers within the first three months.
+Imagine a SaaS company notices a sharp increase in churn among customers within the first three months.

-By analyzing usage data, support tickets, and feedback, they discover that many customers are not adopting a key feature during onboarding.
-This lack of early value leads to disengagement and eventual churn.
+By analyzing usage data, support tickets, feedback, and other relevant data, they discover that many customers are not adopting a key feature during onboarding.
+This is a lack of early value; eventually, this leads to disengagement and churn.

-With this insight, the team updates their onboarding process to highlight that feature, adds guided tutorials, and triggers proactive check-ins for low-usage accounts.
+Bearing this in mind, the team updates their onboarding process to highlight that feature and incentivize customers to use it.
+They add guided tutorials and trigger proactive check-ins for low-usage accounts.

 What causes customer churn?